-Transactions effect the average value of the housing stock which might lead to an increased divergence between quantity and value weights especially in periods of high house price inflation.
+Transaction effect the average value of the housing stock which might lead to an increased divergence between quantity and value weights especially in periods of high house price inflation.
 Value weight are therefore used in the house price index as they better reflect market changes then the number of dwellings sold.

-The geometric mean replaces the arithmetic mean when averaging house prices within each stratum at the elementary level.
+The geometric mean is used when averaging house prices within each stratum at the elementary level.
 This is in line with the calculation method used at the elementary aggregate level in the Icelandic CPI.
 The geometric mean is also used in hedonic calculations and the geometric mean is a typical matched model estimator (Diewert (2003b) p.
 32 and (2003c) p.
 334), (Haan (2005) p.
 431).

 The house price index is calculated as a superlative index (Fisher) using the values for 2002-2005 as the weight for the Laspeyres index and the values for 2003-2006 to calculate the Paasche index.
-The weights are changed monthly and are shown in the following figure Figure 1.
-Weights in the house price index in March 2006
+The weights, which are changed monthly, can be seen in figure 1.